 Beginning in the late 1990s, there was a nearly three-fold increase in pain prescriptions in the U.S. Overprescribing, improper marketing, and abuse of opioid medications have resulted in a health crisis as an epidemic of overdose deaths and opioid addiction has destroyed communities across the country and impacted millions of people and their families lives.

 Up to 20 percent of the U.S. population claims to be living with chronic pain at some time.
 While this number remains steady, prescription pain reliever use increased by almost 300 percent over a 20-year period beginning in the late 1990s.
-Unfortunately, opioid prescription medications have caused dependence or addiction in millions of people due to this overprescribing.
+Unfortunately, prescription opioid medications have caused dependence or addiction in millions of people due to this overprescribing.

 Estimates show that about 3 million people in the U.S. may live with opioid dependence or addiction.
 Since 1999, overdose deaths have quadrupled to about 50,000 to 70,000 people annually.
 These numbers have been growing for several years and remain a major public health concern.